snowplow/snowplowanalytics.com/_posts/2017-11-13-snowplow-r96-zeugma-released-with-nsq-support/index.md

 {% endhighlight %}

-Events from the Stream Collector’s raw topic will then start to be picked up and enriched before being dropped back into the out topic.
+Events from the Stream Collector’s raw topic will then start to be picked up and enriched before being written to the `out.enriched` topic.

 <h2 id="other-nsq-releases">5.
 Other NSQ releases</h2>

-As we previously mentioned, the main purpose of the NSQ support is Snowplow Mini's migration.
+As we previously mentioned, the primary purpose of the NSQ support is Snowplow Mini's migration.
-Because of that, we have already added NSQ support to [the Elasticsearch Loader][es-loader] and [S3 Loader][s3-loader].
+In support of that, we have already added NSQ support to [the Elasticsearch Loader][es-loader] and [S3 Loader][s3-loader].

 You can find more detailed information about these versions in